cap-js/openapi/README.md

 ### 1. Usage of programatic API

-To invoke `cds compile --to openapi` programatically.
+To invoke `cds compile --to openapi` programatically:

 ```sh
 await cds.compile(<filename>).to.openapi()